Which Lakes to Kayak in New Zealand

 1. Lake Taupo

 Let’s start with the biggest lake you can kayak on in New Zealand: Lake Taupo!
 A popular kayaking trip on this North Island lake is to the Mine Bay Maori Rock Carvings which has a way of making you feel tiny beneath this huge piece of art carved into the cliff face.
-Book your trip with Taupo Kayaking Adventures.
+Book your trip with Taupo Kayaking Adventures on Viator or Tripadvisor.
 Add kayaking in Lake Taupo to your Taupo must-do list!

 Location: Taupo, Waikato, North Island.